Skip to main content

 Kunwar Pratap was hearing what she was saying as he saw Parvat Das move away.
 The plan was working.
 He followed the man as he ran to his house and then to his cupboard.

-" Where are my... the other three letters?"
+" Where are my... the letters?"
 He was speaking out loud as fear crept in.

-" Looking for something Parvat Das ji?"
-He was startled at his voice as the papers in his hands fell.
+" Looking for something, Parvat Das ji?"
+He was startled by his voice as the papers in his hands fell.

 " You?"
 He asked, shocked. " How did you get in?"